OAuth2 Integration#

 • An OAuth2 client being authorized to access Argus, is provided with a new session, bound to the authorizing user.
 This session is always constrained by the credentials of that user, and API invocations using this session will impersonate the user.

 • In addition, the client is defined with aPermission Scope, which is an outer constraint on the credentials which the clients session may be granted.
+The Permission Scope is set when configuring the OAuth2 client in Argus.

-• The client session is thus constrained to theintersection of the Permission Scope, and the permissions of the authorizing user.
+• The client session is thus constrained to the intersection of the Permission Scope, and the permissions of the authorizing user.

 Argus OAuth2 Client IP Restriction#